 - Any trap should be used according to package instructions!

-An effective rat poisoning program requires a fresh, dry supply of bait that is readily available.
-To kill rats in the shortest time possible, first eliminate all other sources of food, forcing the rats to accept the poison as their only food.
+- An effective rat poisoning program requires a fresh, dry supply of bait that is readily available

-- Use any properly labeled, EPA approved poison rat bait.
-Contact your local hardware or garden shop.
+- Use properly labeled EPA approved poison rat bait

 - Multiple dose anticoagulants: Diphacinone, Warfarin, Pival